nurpax/blog/posts/2018-05-27-bintris-on-c64-part-3.md

 This is a pretty standard text mode scroller: use the horizontal scroll register `$d016` for 0-7 pixel shifting.
 When you reach pixel offset 7, reset to pixel offset 0 and move the whole character row left by one character (8 pixels).
 Additionally, the scroller text is colored with raster bars.

 But wait a minute..
-The the screen is in multicolor bitmap mode.
+The screen is in multicolor bitmap mode.
 How can we use a _text mode_ scroller at the bottom?
 Fortunately it's pretty easy to mix bitmap and text mode within a single frame.
 Just switch to text-mode right before raster beam reaches the scroller, and switch back to bitmap mode once the raster beam is past it.

 The below animation illustrates how the raster IRQs trigger: